yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 **ARE WE DOING THIS
 You need to complete the implementation of the abstract class (30 points) and then create subclasses with the additional requirements for each object type (30 points).
 The interface is found in the file GameObject.h.
 The subclasses implementation should contained in the files GameWolf.m, GamePig.m and GameBlock.m respectively. **(30 points)**

 YS: Yes we have to do this.
 Eventually they should subclass a basic bubble for the special effects bubbles.
-Should hint to them that the colored bubbles should also be subclassed.
+Should hint to them that the colored bubbles have to be subclassed.

 - **Touch Gestures**.
 To implement the drag, single tap and double tap, you can use gesture recognizers.
 For dragging, you can use `UIPanRecognizer` and for touch/double-tap you can use `UITapGestureRecognizer`.
 An example use of gesture recognisers is the following **(30 points)**: